saltedbones/Africology-and-African-American-Studies/pages/undergraduate.md

 ---
 title: Undergraduate
 meta-description: >-
   Earn your BA in African American Studies from Temple University.
 Study the culture of Africans and the African diaspora by leaders in   Black Studies.
-meta-keywords: >-
-  Major in African American Studies, Black Studies, BA in African American Studies, Temple University, Minor in African African Studies, African Diaspora
+meta-keywords: "Major in African American Studies, Black Studies, BA in African American Studies, Temple University, Minor in African African Studies, African Diaspora"
 permalink: /undergraduate/
 layout: page
 published: true